 As a society we eat too many grains/carbs.
 Period.
 I'm guilty, too.

 Our bodies are not designed to handle this.
 Part of the problem is the grains are not prepared properly.
 If the grains are soaked or sprouted they are much easier for your body to digest.
 Soaking/sprouting also decreases phytic acid.
 Phytic acid blocks your body's ability to absorb certain vitamins and minerals.
 What magic!

-We eat bread from Silverhills Bakery (I buy it at the food co-op in St. Peter but you can also find it it many Target stores).
+We eat bread from Silverhills Bakery (I buy it from Target).
 Ezekiel bread is also another reputable source but I find I like the texture of Silverhills bread a little better.

-My goal for 2022 is to start making sourdough bread - wish me luck!!
+My goal for 2023 is to make sourdough bread weekly!

 7) Avoid factory farmed meat like the plague

 I would like this etched on my gravestone, please.